gurkirt/FPN.pytorch1.0/README.md

 We performed clustering for `coco` and `voc` independently.

 ### Average IoU and Recall
-Here is the recall and average IoU obtained before and after clustering the anchors.
+Here are the recall and average IoU obtained before and after clustering the anchors.

 Dataset | Type | SR    | AR   | #Anchors/level | Total | Avergae IoU | Recall % |
 |-------|:----: |:----:| :-----:  | :---:| :---:| :---:| :---: |